When does it matter

 Why there is a latency at all

-Latency is caused by many reasons, from a camera hardware to camera settings (keyframe and GOV settings and stream quality), to internet connection, to a technology used for a video transportation and finally a viewer device.
+Latency is caused by many reasons, from a camera hardware to video stream settings (keyframe interval, video quality), to internet connection, to a technology used for a video transportation and finally a viewer device, application and video player.

 In general, the total lag time caused by all those reasons could be easily up to 30 seconds in total.

-- Minimum delay between reality and camera stream – only 2 seconds in average ⚡️
+- Minimum delay between reality and video playback – only 2 seconds in average ⚡️

 - Faster loading of the camera stream 🚀

 Unsupported devices and browsers will keep work as usual.